UBC-MDS/ds-toolbox/chapters/en/slides/module5/module5_03.md

 Notes:
 If you want to delete the branches using the terminal you can use the command `git branch -d <branch-name>`.
+Be careful!
+You shouls use `-d` and NOT `-D`.
+If you write the flag with a capital `-D` it will force the deletion, even if the branch has not been merged yet, what could be dangerous.
+If you add the `d` flag, it will only delete the branch after it has been merged.

 Now that you have a better grip on how to read the Git history and how to merge branches, it will be easier to work with both branches and forks!